Eric Abdul

 Eric Abdul (Oranjestad, 26 February 1986) is an Aruban player of association football in the position of goalkeeper.

 Career

 Clubs

 Abdul was a youth player for Sparta Rotterdam, where he made it to the Young Sparta Rotterdam selection.
 Next he played a season in the first section of DHC Delft and from 2012 through the end of 2013 he was a goalkeeper for the Hendrik-Ido-Ambacht side ASWH.

 Abdul then returned to his native Aruba, playing from January 2014 for SV Estrella.
-Since July 2014 he is a goalie at SV Dakota, where he still played in 2021.
+From 2014 to 2021 he was goalkeeper for SV Dakota.
+As of 2022, Abdul plays for SV Racing Club Aruba.

 International

 In 2011 Abdul was selected to the Aruba national football team.
 He played in several games for the team.
 In 2012 he won the ABCS Tournament with the Aruba national football team.
+In 2023, Abdul is the captain of the Aruba national team.

 Family

 His brother David is a forward.